 With the right momentum and enablers at their disposal, companies can experience consistent growth that support their eventual expansion either regionally or globally.
-More than ever the Latin American region is grabbing some of the spotlight as the fastest-growing region in the world.
+More than ever the Latin American region is grabbing some of the spotlight as the fastest-growing region in the world when it comes to protect your company`s intellectual property (IP) in El Salvador.
 Businesses are gaining momentum and expanding into regional and local markets.

 El Salvador is one of the contributors to this growth, offering a key strategic location for businesses to appeal to their Northern and Southern partners.

 Companies developing their brand and recognition in El Salvador and in an increasingly globalized commercial context need to know their business ideas and creations will remain profitable.
 In this Central American country, intellectual property (IP) regulations and international cooperation protect a business’ distinctive signs, brand and other markings.

 Table of Contents

 How to protect your Intellectual Property (IP) in El Salvador?

 IP frameworks take many forms and definitions in different markets.
 In El Salvador, protected commercial markings include words, symbols and signs, and advertisements.
 The Centro Nacional de Registros (National Registry Center) is the responsible government authority for managing IP procedures.